 Our Waste Campaigns Team work to let people know about our services and why it's so important to reduce, re-use and recycle.
 We work with residents, community groups, schools and universities.
 We run events, roadshows and campaigns to raise awareness of particular services and projects.
+Our latest leaflet is available to download in the documents on the right of this page.
 Please follow the links below to find out more.

 - Friends of our Street - Residents' Toolkit - advice and downloadable materials to help keep your neighbourhood clean and tidy

 - Events - scroll down to see our diary of displays, roadshows and community events